Sorry, you need to enable JavaScript to visit this website.

 Home Composting Program

 District of Columbia residents can earn a maximum rebate of $75 on a home composting system through the Department of Public Works’ Home Composting Program.
-The exact amount of the rebate is determined by a sliding-scale.
+The exact amount of the rebate is determined by a sliding scale.
 The rebate amount is subject to change on October 1 of each year.
+(Status: Rebate Program is currently paused)

 What is Composting?